ZeroCM/zcm/docs/lcm_to_zcm.md

 ### ZCM Embedded-System Support

 ZCM is designed with embedded applications in mind.
-The custom transport layer (see above), has a special non-blocking transport API designed fine-tuned for embedded uses.
+The custom transport layer (see above), has a special non-blocking transport API designed and fine-tuned for embedded uses.
 In addition, the ZCM non-blocking core library is restricted to "on-the-metal" C89 code.
 This restriction allows embedded systems to use ZCM types and ZCM non-blocking code with little or no modifications.
 To learn more, check out the page on [Embedded Applications](embedded.md).